BattModels/ArtemisUsers/index.md

 # Welcome!

 Artemis is a multi-departmental CPU and GPU computing cluster.
-Here you can find documentation about what Arjuna is and how to use it.
+Here you can find documentation about what Artemis is and how to use it.

 ## User Accounts